Book Tour and Activities on the Go!

 Rated : 4.0

-The best time to trek to Nag Tibba is February to mid-June, and mid-September to end-November.
+The best time for Nag Tibba trek is February to mid-June, and mid-September to end-November.
 This is is an easy trek and the best weekend break to revitalize you.

 You will not have mobile signals on the top.
 However, on the way, you can get the broken signals of Airtel and Idea.